Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

 * There are many applications of machine learning in daily life, even without us noticing it.
   * Some include Web Search, programming Self-Driving Cars, Speech Recognition, Advertising, Healthcare, Agriculture, and much, much more.
   * Andrew described a few in his [TED talk](https://youtu.be/reUZRyXxUs4).
-* AGI (Artificial General Intelligence) is the intelligence of a machine that could equal or surpass human intelligence, but has been overhyped.
+* AGI (Artificial General Intelligence) is the intelligence of a machine that could equal or surpass human intelligence but has been overhyped.
 It might take a long time, or a very long time, to achieve, but it seems the best way to get closer is through learning algorithms.
 * There is a massive demand for machine learning engineers, and the demand is most likely going to increase, thus it is a great time to learn it.

 #### Supervised vs Unsupervised Learning